NexPlayer/TizenWebOS/advanceusage.md

 ### addRequestFilter

-This property is a function that receives the request as parameter , where the following properties chan be changed:
+This property is a function that receives the request as parameter , where the following properties can be changed:

 | Propperty | Type |
 | --- | --- |